gstagnit/eMELA/README.md

 - `Q`: factorisation scale
 - `gamma`: the PDF returned is multiplied by $(1-z)^{1-\gamma}$.

-Of course, the positron PDFs are simply given by charge conjugation e.g. the PDF of the positron from the positron beam is equal to the PDF of the electron from the electron beam etc.
+Of course, the positron PDFs are simply given by charge conjugation e.g. the PDF of the positron from the positron particle is equal to the PDF of the electron from the electron particle, etc.

 ### Write your own grid